abbakym/grunt-blanket-mocha/README.md

 > Headless Blanket.js code coverage and Mocha testing via PhantomJS

+## Why fork?

+Because I needed to quick-fix a few options to let it integrate into CI more easily.
+Changes could breaking for others so I decided to keep a fork instead of pull-requesting.

 ## Wat?

 Other plugins look similar, but are different in that they: